John Vesey, 4th Viscount de Vesci: Death and succession

-Lord de Vesci died in 1903 leaving no sons, so his British peerage became extinct, while his Irish titles were inherited by his nephew, Yvo Vesey, who became the 5th Viscount de Vesci.
+Lord de Vesci died in 1903 leaving no sons, so his British peerage became extinct, while his Irish titles were inherited by his nephew, Ivo Vesey, who became the 5th Viscount de Vesci.
 His personal estate in England and Ireland was valued at £44,247; in his will he confirmed a £10,000 settlement on his daughter Mary.
 His estates at Ravensdale and Carlingford, as well as all of his real estate in the countries of Louth and Armagh were placed in a trust for his widow with a remainder to their daughter.
 His estates in Kent, Dublin, Cork and Limerick were placed in trust to his nephew and successor to viscountcy, Ivo Richard Vesey, and thereafter to Ivo's male-line descendants; this property was charged with annuties for his daughter, widow, and sister Beatrice Vesey, as well as an additional £10,000 to be settled on his daughter in the event that she married.